LevInteractive/product-calculator/README.md

 # Product Calculator

-This is a JavaScript Engineer evaluation application.
+This is a JavaScript Engineer evaluation project.
+You should set your own deadline, and then **meet it**.

 ## Overview